cookiesncream716/helloWorld2/README.md

+# helloWorld2
 Creating a plugin isn't difficult.
-Here you will build a basic Hello World plugin in 4 stages, each building on the previous stage.
+Here you will build a basic Hello World plugin in 5 stages, each building on the previous stage.

+## Build Stages
+* Stage 1 - Setup environment to test your plugin
-* Stage 1 - Display the text “Hello World” in the plugin space
+* Stage 2 - Display the text “Hello World” in the plugin space
-* Stage 2 - Display “Hello World” after the button is clicked
+* Stage 3 - Display “Hello World” after the button is clicked
-* Stage 3 - Add text that tells how many times the button has been clicked
+* Stage 4 - Add text that tells how many times the button has been clicked
-* Stage 4 - Add the ability to recognize a change in the count from an external source
+* Stage 5 - Add the ability to recognize a change in the count from an external source

+### Stage 1 - Setup environment to test your plugin
-First, create a project folder and inside of it create a file called package.json.
-This plugin will need just two node modules, gem and proto.
-In the terminal go into the project folder and install the two gems.
-This will add the gems to the package.json file and create a node modules folder with the gems inside of it.
+First, create a project folder and create package.json inside it.
+In the terminal, go into the project folder and run the following
+:
 ```
 npm install gem —save
 npm install proto —save
 ```

-It will be easiest to work on the plugin from here on in a text editor, such as Sublime or Atom.
-Create an html file and open it.
-The code for the plugin will go after the body tags.
-Use script tags to link to the location of the gem and proto node modules.
-In order to run and test the plugin, a script tag with a link to the plugin tester is also necessary.
-It should look something like this:
+Then, create an html file and open it. [gem.js](https://github.com/Tixit/Gem.js) and [proto](https://github.com/fresheneesz/proto) is required to build plugins for Tixit, and in order to run and test plugins, a script tag for the plugin tester(ExtensionTester.umd.js) is also necessary.
+Your html file should look something like this:

 	<html>
 	  <head></head>